-Questions about administrative aspects or course content can be emailed to the coordinator at m.waller@uq.edu.au or l.marquart@uq.edu.au.
+Questions about administrative aspects or course content can be emailed to the coordinator Dr. Nasir Moghaddar at n.moghaddar@uq.edu.au.
 Please use "DMC:" in the Subject line of your email to assist in keeping track of our email messages.
-Coordinator/s will be available to answer questions related to the module notes and practical exercises, and to address any other issues that require clarification.
+Coordinator will be available to answer questions related to the module notes and practical exercises, and to address any other issues that require clarification.